Do I Need Studio Monitor Stands For Speakers When Mixing Audio In Film And Video Production?

 136336917 s

-Studio monitor stands (a.k.a. audio monitor stands or speaker stands) are stands that are designed specifically to support studio monitors.
-The design typically includes a base platform, a central column, and an upper plate.
+Studio monitor stands (also known as audio monitor stands or speaker stands) are stands designed specifically to support studio monitors.
+They typically include a base platform, a central column, and an upper plate.

 The column may be height-adjustable and include hollow channels for running cable.
-The upper plate is also sometimes adjustable to accommodate different sizes of speakers.
+The upper plate is also sometimes adjustable to accommodate different speaker sizes.

 Some of the more expensive options are tiltable, allowing you to adjust the angle of the studio monitors.
 They might also include a core, which you can fill with dried sand to reduce vibrations further.